 It is understood this MOU represents a complete and final understanding on all negotiable issues between the District and the Society.
 This MOU supersedes all previous memoranda of understanding, Side Letters or Letters of Agreement between the District and the Society except as specifically referred to in this MOU.
-All ordinances or rules covering any practice, subject or matter specifically referred to in this MOU shall not conflict with this MOU, which shall have precedence.
+This MOU shall have precedence over all ordinances or rules covering any practice, subject or matter specifically referred to in this MOU to the extent they conflict with this MOU.
 All ordinances or rules covering any practice, subject or matter not specifically referred to in this MOU shall not be superseded, modified, or repealed by implication or otherwise by the provisions hereof.
-The parties, for the term of this MOU, voluntarily and unqualifiedly agree to waive the obligation to negotiate with respect to any practice, subject or matter not specifically referred to or covered in this MOU even though special practice, subject or matter may not have been within the knowledge of the parties at the time this MOU was negotiated and signed.
+The parties, for the term of this MOU, voluntarily and unqualifiedly agree to waive the obligation to negotiate with respect to any practice, subject or matter not specifically referred to or covered in this MOU even though such practice, subject or matter may not have been within the knowledge or contemplation of the parties at the time this MOU was negotiated and signed.
 In the event of any new practice, subject or matter arises during the term of this MOU and an action is proposed by the District, the Society shall be afforded all possible notice and shall have the right to meet and confer upon request.
 In the absence of agreement on such a proposed action, the District reserves the right to take action by Management direction.